grafana/plugin-tools/docusaurus/docs/introduction/backend.md

 ---
 id: backend-plugins
 title: Backend plugins
-description: Learn about the Grafana plugin system for extending the features of Grafana.
+description: Learn about the Grafana backend plugin system for extending the features of Grafana.
 keywords:
   - grafana
   - plugins